bharathGitUser/bharathgituser.github.io/_pages/about.md

 In a prohibitively long &#128564;, but enjoyable Ph.D. at UT Austin under Vijay Garg, I focused on coding-theoretic fault-tolerance in distributed systems.
 Following this, I worked as a Postdoc at Princeton University with Mung Chiang.

 My wife (Mini) writes/edits children's books for a living.
-When you don't want to just read pulsatingly thrilling and pulpy papers about data fault tolerance, do drop by her site: https://missmini.home.blog/.
+When you don't want to just read pulsatingly thrilling and pulpy papers about data fault tolerance, do drop by her <a href="https://missmini.home.blog">blog</a>.

 <a name="new"></a>
 # New!